A feminist revolution in an ancient kingdom

 That would create quite I stir, I say.

-"That's okay, just remember who is in the wrong here."
+"That's OK, just remember who is in the wrong here."

 Two queens?